8i/UnityPlugin_Documentation_RTD/README.md

 .\make html
 ```

-The output will be located within ROOT\docs\build\html\.
-This build can now be hosted online or and viewed offline.
+The output will be located within ROOT\docs\build\html and can be hosted online or viewed offline.